‘General Hospital’ Spoilers: Julian Gives Scott Damaging News That Could Benefit Liz’s Fight For Franco

 Kim is supposed to be making some type of confession during the week.
 That could have something to do with a pregnancy, possibly Franco’s child after their little romp last month.
 However, it may be too early for that.

 There are rumors of actress Tamara Braun leaving her General Hospital role as Kim Nero, as The Inquisitr had previously reported.
 That is not official at all right now, but it certainly wouldn’t be a surprise for viewers of the ABC soap.
-However, if Kim should become pregnant, that would make an interesting story line for her, so she may stick around a little while longer.
+However, if Kim should become pregnant, that would make an interesting storyline for her, so she may stick around a little while longer.

 How will this trial all turn out?
 The spoilers seem to suggest that things may not go Liz and Scott’s way, but there could very well be a twist coming soon.